jeffkole/fluxible-immutable-store/README.md

 ## Example

-Here is a piece of a reimplementation of the [TodoStore][todostore] from the [Fluxible examples][fexamples].
-It uses Facebook's [Immutable][immutable] data structures internally, but that is merely a design choice.
+Here is part of a reimplementation of the [TodoStore][todostore] from the [Fluxible examples][fexamples].
+It uses Facebook's [Immutable][immutable] data structures internally, but that is merely a design choice, not a requirement of this module.

 ```javascript
 var Immutable = require('immutable');